Rachel Elior: Awards and recognition

+Abyss Calls to Abyss: Essays and Reflections on Books, Stories, Writers, and Literature.
+Edited by Ofer Chen.
+Emda Publishing, 2025.

+This volume brings together Rachel Elior's literary essays and critical reflections.
+Spanning more than three decades, the anthology includes her writings on authors whose works have profoundly shaped modern Jewish and Hebrew culture, among them S. Y. Agnon, Bruno Schulz, Amalia Kahana-Carmon, Dahlia Ravikovitch, Meir Shalev, Haim Be'er, Haim Gouri, Amos Oz, Assaf Inbari, and Ze'ev Raz.
+In addition to exploring the emotional and personal dimensions of these writers' lives and works, Elior situates these works within the broader cultural, social, and historical contexts in which they were conceived.

 Criticism and controversy

 Rachel Elior's research into Hasidism and the Dead Sea Scrolls has elicited a range of scholarly responses, marking her work as a significant point of contention and endorsement within academic circles.

 Hasidism

 Yohanan Petrovsky-Shtern, a Professor at Northwestern, critiques Elior's approach to Hasidism, stating, "Elior uses a rather outdated concept of the [hasidic] movement to cement her narrative.
 She leaves aside theories, ideas, insights, and data amassed by scholars who have long departed from the thinking patterns of Dinur or Scholem."
 And that Elior, among others, "should revisit [the early writers of hasidic stories'] conceptual framework, in which sources coexist in a nontemporal fashion and freely talk to one another, as ideas in the Platonic world of forms."